TEAMMATES/teammates/docs/unit-testing.md

 ### Backend tests

-Back-end component tests follow this configuration:
+Backend component tests follow this configuration:

 Test suite | Command | Results can be viewed in
 ---|---|---